andrew/ultimate-awesome/README.md

 - [awesome-gamejam](https://github.com/wujood/awesome-gamejam) - This is a curated list that contains helpful links and resources for game jams and game development.
 - [awesome-sc2-ai](https://github.com/aiarena/awesome-sc2-ai) - A curated list of SC2 AI code and resources.
 - [awesome-ai-engineering-reads](https://github.com/aipengineer/awesome-ai-engineering-reads) - Essential reads for every AI engineer interested in building AI apps.
-- [awesome-gatling](https://github.com/aliesbelik/awesome-gatling) - A collection of resources covering different aspects of Gatling load testing tool usage.
 - [awesome-survival](https://github.com/alx-xlx/awesome-survival) - A list of awesome survival/survivors books/guides.
 - [awesome-fasthtml](https://github.com/amosgyamfi/awesome-fasthtml) - Awesome and Best FastHTML Resources For Python Developers.
 - [awesome-rl-for-legged-locomotion](https://github.com/apexrl/awesome-rl-for-legged-locomotion) - A curated list of awesome material on legged robot locomotion using reinforcement learning (RL) and sim-to-real techniques.
 - [Awesome-Mix](https://github.com/ChengtaiCao/Awesome-Mix) - A curated list of awesome Mix.
 - [awesome-numa](https://github.com/domargan/awesome-numa) - A community-oriented list of useful NUMA-related libraries, tools, and other resources.
 - [awesome-multi-label-paper-list](https://github.com/entropy2333/awesome-multi-label-paper-list) - A curated list of papers for multi-label classification.
-- [awesome-gitpod](https://github.com/gitpod-samples/awesome-gitpod) - 🍊 Awesome Gitpod | A curated list of awesome Gitpod resources.
 - [awesome-social-science](https://github.com/icyflame/awesome-social-science) - A curated list of adages, psychological syndromes and behaviour explaining aphorisms.
 - [awesome-react-testing](https://github.com/infinitered/awesome-react-testing) - React and React Native testing tools and strategies.
 - [awesome-kubernetes](https://github.com/lukecav/awesome-kubernetes) - A collection of tools for Kubernetes.
 - [awesome-diff-tools](https://github.com/mmueller2012/awesome-diff-tools) - Awesome tools that show differences between files and folders.
+- [Data-Science-and-Machine-Learning-Resources](https://github.com/nishitpatel01/Data-Science-and-Machine-Learning-Resources) - List of Data Science and Machine Learning Resource that I frequently use.
 - [awesome-rcj-soccer](https://github.com/robocup-junior/awesome-rcj-soccer) - A curated list of resources relevant to RoboCupJunior Soccer.
 - [awesome-frontend-security](https://github.com/rustcohlnikov/awesome-frontend-security) - ☔️A curated list of tools, articles & resources to help take your frontend security to the next level.
 Feel free to contribute!.
 - [awesome-pwa-ecommerce](https://github.com/sandermangel/awesome-pwa-ecommerce) - A collection of awesome cases and technologies around PWA in Ecommerce.
 - [awesome-python-re](https://github.com/Svenskithesource/awesome-python-re) - A curated list of awesome Python reverse engineering libraries, tools and resources.
 - [awesome-structural-bioinformatics](https://github.com/twoXes/awesome-structural-bioinformatics) - Structural Bioinformatics is awesome.
 Throw your textbook in the garbage, light the garbage can on fire, and blend the ashes into your cold brew almond milk latte and read this.
+- [Awesome_Information_Extraction](https://github.com/wutong8023/Awesome_Information_Extraction) - Literature Survey of Information Extraction, especially Relation Extraction, Event Extraction, and Slot Filling.
 - [awesome-starknet-security](https://github.com/amanusk/awesome-starknet-security) - A curated list of awesome Starknet Security Resources.
 Tools, audits, CTFs and more.
 - [reinforcement-learning-resources](https://github.com/datascienceid/reinforcement-learning-resources) - A curated list of awesome reinforcement courses, video lectures, books, library and many more. .
 - [awesome-alternatives](https://github.com/flick9000/awesome-alternatives) - A curated list of free and open-source alternatives to common proprietary software.
 - [awesome-nwc](https://github.com/getalby/awesome-nwc) - Curated list of awesome projects implemeting Nostr Wallet Connect (NWC).
+- [awesome-gitpod](https://github.com/gitpod-samples/awesome-gitpod) - 🍊 Awesome Gitpod | A curated list of awesome Gitpod resources.
 - [awesome-windows-exploitation](https://github.com/GuardianRG/awesome-windows-exploitation) - A curated list of awesome Windows Exploitation resources, and shiny things.
 Inspired by awesom.
 - [CoreML-Guide](https://github.com/mikeroyal/CoreML-Guide) - Core ML Guide.
 - [awesome-bd-readme-profile](https://github.com/moshfiqrony/awesome-bd-readme-profile) - 😎 A list of awesome GitHub Profile READMEs of developers 📝.
-- [Data-Science-and-Machine-Learning-Resources](https://github.com/nishitpatel01/Data-Science-and-Machine-Learning-Resources) - List of Data Science and Machine Learning Resource that I frequently use.
 - [awesome-obsidian-plugins](https://github.com/noghartt/awesome-obsidian-plugins) - An awesome & curated list to plugins and themes to Obsidian.md.
 - [awesome-go-in-education](https://github.com/PandaWhoCodes/awesome-go-in-education) - A curated list about Go in Education  🎓.
 - [adversarial-attacks-and-defenses-for-windows-pe-malware-detection](https://github.com/ryderling/adversarial-attacks-and-defenses-for-windows-pe-malware-detection) - A curated resource list of adversarial attacks and defenses for Windows PE malware detection.
 - [awesome-lti](https://github.com/scollovati/awesome-lti) - List of awesome resources for learning and developing tools according to the Learning Tools Interoperability (LTI ©) standard created by the 1EdTech Consortium.
 - [awesome-platform-engineering](https://github.com/ShakedBraimok/awesome-platform-engineering) - A curated list of awesome Platform Engineering tools, practices and resources.
 - [awesome_vr](https://github.com/thejourneydude/awesome_vr) - List of curated articles on VR for developers and designers.
-- [Awesome_Information_Extraction](https://github.com/wutong8023/Awesome_Information_Extraction) - Literature Survey of Information Extraction, especially Relation Extraction, Event Extraction, and Slot Filling.
 - [made-in-korea](https://github.com/738/made-in-korea) - 🇰🇷 Curating the best projects that were made and mainly contributed by Korean developers.
 - [awesome-make](https://github.com/adelarsq/awesome-make) - A list about Make resources 🛠.
 - [awesome-msdyn365fo](https://github.com/anderson-joyle/awesome-msdyn365fo) - A curated list of awesome Microsoft Dynamics 365 for Finance and Operations repositories, blogs, documents and resources.